danielpopovici745/Learning-Web-Development/README.md

 # Learning Web Development through The Odin Project
 Hello!
 My name is Daniel Popovici.
 This repository contains all the topics I've learned while completing The Odin Project.
-Be sure to check out my other projects!
+Be sure to check out my other repos for projects I've completed!